Give me your tired, your poor, your hungry – Why tethered dogs need your help.

 The German Shepherd whose owner would walk out the back porch and throw raw

 hamburger into the dirt.
 The police ended up shooting and killing the dog.

 The Saint Bernard who simply laid on his side in the dirt, never moving, the

 picture of utter hopelessness and defeat.

-The people who were in the P-I article earlier this year never cease to
+The people in the P-I article never cease to amaze me, either.

 The woman in Snoqualmie who got herself a young, high energy spaniel-lab,

 which she sentenced to living on a chain because “he’s hyperactive”.